 Do not use this medicine if you have taken an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.

-You may not be able to use amphetamine and dextroamphetamine if you are allergic to any stimulant medicine.
+You may not be able to use Mydayis if you are allergic to any stimulant medicine.
 You may not be able to use this medicine if you have:

 high blood pressure, heart disease, coronary artery disease (hardened arteries);